-Please visit the Sustainability Governance section of the report for information on the role of the Board in sustainability matters.
 Additional information on our corporate governance can be found on our investor relations website.

 Our approach to Executive Compensation echoes the principles that underlie our corporate governance - to aspire to the highest standards of the law and to do the right thing.
 All members of the Compensation Committee on the Board of Directors are independent directors as defined by the NYSE listing standards and the Company's Corporate Governance Guidelines.
 The Compensation Committee establishes the policies and criteria informing executive compensation, with an interest in attracting, developing and retaining business leaders to drive financial and strategic growth and build long-term stockholder value.
 The Committee's activities include assessing executive compensation against company performance and individual objectives; establishing competitive structures to attract, retain and develop executive talent; and managing risk through appropriate compensation policies.

 For more information on our corporate governance, please see the Corporate Governance FAQs in our 2016 Proxy Statement.